abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 $g \circ g' = id$

-which is true, because $g$ and $g'$ are isomorphic and isomorphic functions composed are equal to identity.
+which is true, because $g$ and $g'$ are reverses and reverse functions composed are equal to identity.

 By the way, there is another way to obtain the isomorphism &mdash; by composing the two morphisms one way in order to get the third function and then taking its reverse.
 But to do this, we have to prove that the function we get from composing two bijective functions is also bijective.